7 Sivan 5786 · 23rd May 2026

 מִזָּכָ֤ר עַד־נְקֵבָה֙ תְּשַׁלֵּ֔חוּ אֶל־מִח֥וּץ לַמַּֽחֲנֶ֖ה תְּשַׁלְּח֑וּם וְלֹ֤א יְטַמְּאוּ֙ אֶת־מַ֣חֲנֵיהֶ֔ם אֲשֶׁ֥ר אֲנִ֖י שֹׁכֵ֥ן בְּתוֹכָֽם

-"You must banish both male and female; you must send them outside the camp so they do not defile their camps in which I dwell among them."
+"You must banish both male and female; you must send them outside the camp so they not defile their camps in which I dwell among them."

-What's notable about the Nazirite vow is that you need to be a person of means.
-Most sacrifices have an alternative for people of limited means — if you can't afford a lamb, pigeons or turtledoves might be acceptable, or failing that flour and oil — but no such concession is made for Nazirites.
-If you complete the whole period of the vow, you must bring two lambs, a ram, unleavened loaves, cakes, grain offerings, and libations.
-If you become ritually impure during the vow, you must bring two turtledoves, two pigeons, and a lamb each time — it could get quite expensive.
-This was a fairly middle-class endeavour: purchasing status through social virtue.
-At least the Nazirite had to actually sacrifice something, unlike the modern identity politics route of laying claim to whichever characteristics are currently fashionable among the chattering classes as being "marginalised" — what feminist author Elizabeth Martinez derided as the "Oppression Olympics."
-Oddly, those characteristics never seem to include being poor or Jewish.
+What's notable about becoming a Nazirite is that you need to be a person of means.
+Most sacrifices have an alternative for people of limited means – if you can't afford a lamb or ram, then pigeons or turtledoves might be acceptable, or failing that flour and oil – but no such concession is made for Nazirites.
+If you're able to complete the whole period of the vow without interruption then you have to bring two lambs, a ram, unleavened loaves, unleavened cakes, grain offerings, and libations to the Priest at the end of your term.
+However, if you become ritually impure while the vow is still in force - you have to bring two turtledoves, two pigeons, and a lamb every time you become ritually impure – it could get quite expensive!
+This suggests that it would have been a fairly middle-class endeavour – purchasing status through social virtue – plus ça change, plus c'est la même chose.
+Although at least the Nazirite had to actually sacrifice something, unlike the modern identity politics route of laying claim to whichever characteristics are in vogue among the chattering classes as being "marginalised" – what feminist author Elizabeth Martinez derided as the "Oppression Olympics".
+Oddly those characteristics never seem to include being poor or Jewish – funny that.

 — Rashi

-"Before his death, Rabbi Zusya said, 'In the coming world, they will not ask me: Why were you not Moses?
-They will ask me: Why were you not Zusya?'"
+"Before his death, Rabbi Zusya said, 'In the coming world, they will not ask me: 'Why were you not Moses?'
+They will ask me: 'Why were you not Zusya?'"

 — Martin Buber, Tales of the Hasidim

-This is how we "lift the heads" of our people and value the work we do in the service of G‑d.
-Start small — say Shema first and last thing in the day, observe Shabbat and the Festivals, study Torah.
-Then ramp it up — keep Kosher, tithe your income, help with Jewish education, be fruitful and multiply.
-But every Jew needs to bring their offering.
+This is how we "lift the heads" of our people and value the work that we do in the service of G-d.
+We may have prestige in our jobs and in the offices or titles we hold, but to be truly elevated we need to bring ourselves closer to G-d.
+Start small – say Shema first and last thing in the day, observe Shabbat and the Festivals, study Torah.
+Then ramp it up a bit - keep Kosher, tithe your income, help with Jewish education, be fruitful and multiply - but every Jew needs to bring their offering.
 Let us make ourselves worthy of the Priestly Blessing.

 Shabbat Shalom